tjmckinley/MetaWards/_sources/features.rst.txt

     MetaWards R interface.

 * ...but - the individual code is optimised and can run happily on small laptops.
-Individual networks fit in approximately 80 MB of memory, and model runs can take 15-90 seconds to perform.
+Individual national-scale networks fit in approximately 80 MB of memory, and model runs can take 15-90 seconds to perform.
   This scales with the number of demographics that are added, but high performance and low memory consumption are design goals.
+Models using only a few wards are kilobytes, and take less than a second.

 * :doc:`flexible input files <model_data>` that would enable modelling of any region or country to be undertaken (subject to good input data).